sjbiaga/pisc/zs/README.md

        in/
        out/

-The root project folder `zs` contains two files: `pi.scala` and `main.scala.in`.
+The root project folder `zs` contains two files: `ppi.scala` and `main.scala.in`.

 !!!Warning: do not delete them!!!

 One can edit'em, though they're ready to generate a main `App`.

-To get and run the examples, one can `source` the functions from `bin/pi.sh`.
+To get and run the examples, one can `source` the functions from `bin/ppi.sh`.

 To run an example, `cd` to `examples` and execute:

-    ./examples $ pi -zs ex.scala
+    ./examples $ ppi -zs ex.scala

 To get the final source file `ex.scala` (from `out/ex.scala.out`), run:

-    ./examples $ pio -zs ex
+    ./examples $ ppio -zs ex

-To get the intermediary `in/ex.scala.in` file, execute the `pin` command in the `sbt` shell:
+To get the intermediary `in/ex.scala.in` file, execute the `ppin` command in the `sbt` shell:

-    sbt:π-Calculus[experimental]2Scala> pin -zs ex
+    sbt:Polyadic π-Calculus2Scala> ppin -zs ex

 where `example/pisc/ex.pisc` contains the π-calculus source (equations binding agents to process expressions).